kenniyu/mentoringmachine/source/_posts/2016-01-16-outlook-on-amzn.markdown

 [![AMZN - Long Term](/images/investments/2016-01-16_amzn_short_term.png)](/images/investments/2016-01-16_amzn_short_term.png)

 In the shorter time frame (next couple of weeks), keep a close eye on AMZN as we may see a bounce.
 Current market stochastics signal an oversold condition (although we've been oversold since last week).
-If we do bounce, and we bounce hard, look for a break above 580 (resistance level from the previous quarter), and expect some temporary short-covering.
+If we do bounce, and we bounce hard, look for a break above 580 (resistance level from the previous quarter).
+A break above 580 will cause some short-covering.
 First target should be 595 (support level of the recent quarter), followed by 630 (intermediate support/resistance level of recent quarter).

 Do note that AMZN reports earnings on 1/28 after the market closes.
 If you plan on avoiding big binary events, stay on options that expire before then.